-Although we use “DUI” to mean driving while drunk, it really means driving while impaired by ANY substance, not just alcohol.
+Although we use the term “DUI” to mean driving while drunk, it really means driving while under the influence of any substance, not just alcohol.
 If the substance can affect your judgment, your self-control or your driving, it can be the basis for a DUI.

 - Alcoholic drinks